Farini/SkyNation/Readme.md

 - [ ] Lab Module needs to update list when research is finished (Needs testing)

-- [ ] Free Supply Drop-offs -> Pay for more -> Ask Server
+- [ ] Free Supply Drop-offs -> Pay for more
 - [ ] People generator should generate new people every hour.
 Pay for more.
-And generate Materials engineer first -> Ask Server
+And generate Materials engineer first
 - [ ] If you simulate your vehicles, you get an extra XP for the Garage
 - [ ] LSS View -> Make 1 tab for tanks & ingredients, and another for Peripherals
-- [ ] GameLoop: Auto-Accounting
+- [X] GameLoop: Auto-Accounting
 - [ ] GameLoop: Look for dates (Lab Activities, Human Activities, Vehicles)
+- [ ] GameLoop: Detect Beginner
+- [ ] Module View -> If no other modules, only hab is available
 - [ ] Accounting: Make it harder for **Person** to be happy on their own
 - [ ] Person: Have action(s) to make **Person** happier
 - [ ] Remake TrussView
 - [ ] Update Scene Overlay (Player) - especially when placed an order.
+- [ ] Rounded Buttons
+- [ ] Get Vehicle to show up (mid-play order)
+- [ ] Better Delivery Order Ticket (Popover)
+- [ ] Person happiness going over 100?

 - [ ] 0/13 Station Scene - 02/08/2020
     - [X] Truss View creation